jifel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 17. Replace all characters A and c from input to Z and e respectively.
 18. Create a script that removes all letters c and C from input.
+19. Write a script that reverse its input.